-The Department of Workforce Services performs the performance calculations and identifies the winners.
+The Division of Workforce Services performs the performance calculations and identifies the winners.
 The award amount of \$14,000 (based on approximately 1% of the annual grant allocation) is as follows: First Place: \$1,200 Second Place: \$900 Third Place: \$700

-The selection criteria are based on performance and job service activity from each area of operation.
 This information is obtained from the Arkansas JobLink System (AJL), the state management information system.
 This database is used to track the number of Veterans and types of services provided virtually and/or through staff assisted services.
 Based on the data provided by AJL for each office, we are able to identify if the local office achieved the negotiated performance outcome, and if they are eligible for further consideration.
 The second level is determined by identifying the individual staff member who served the veteran client.
 Those scores are then arranged in descending order and the staff member in each category with the highest scores is awarded the respective amount.